grafana/grafana/docs/sources/panels/panel-library.md

 weight = 400
 +++

-# Library panel
+# Library panels

-Library panels allow users to create reusable panels that aren’t tied to any one dashboard.
-As a result, any changes made to one instance of the library panel affecting all other instances.
+Library panels allow users to create reusable panels you use in multiple dashboards.
+When a change is made to the library panel, it is propogated to other dashboards.
+If needed, you can remove a panel from the library, and make it an individual panel.

 ## Create a library panel